PedroLuizComZ/backend-credit-card-validator/README.md

-# Backend - Questionnaire Management System
+# Backend - Credit Card Validator

-This is the backend for a questionnaire management system built with Node.js, Express, and Prisma.
-It provides RESTful APIs for user authentication, questionnaire management, and user responses.
+This is the backend for a credit card validation system built with **Node.js**, **Express**, and **Joi**.
+It provides a RESTful API for validating credit card details, including card number, cardholder name, expiry date, and CVV.

 ---